Parathyroid Q & A

 What should I know about the parathyroid glands?

 Everyone has four tiny parathyroid glands located behind their thyroid.
 These glands produce parathyroid hormone, which regulates the amount of calcium in your blood, keeping it in a tightly controlled range.
+Hormones are chemicals that coordinate different functions in your body by carrying messages through your blood to your organs, muscles and other tissues.
+These signals tell your body what to do and when to do it.

 Having just the right amount of calcium in your bloodstream is essential to keep your heart, nervous system, and muscles functioning normally.